shitfuckery/usb_stick/RECIPE.md

 This will open a new window like the one shown in the screenshot below.

-FIX THIS
+FIX THIS - new screenshot

 <img width="100%" alt="A screenshot showing the opening screen of the LMDE installer." src="https://github.com/user-attachments/assets/21eba1d5-1b7f-4dd5-86c6-b9635afb82c6" />

-Note the expert mode circled at the top.

 Click on the "Lets go!" button to continue.
 This will open a screen like the one shown below.